 I forget.

-I think it was Red State not looking good for Democrats, and Americans deliver a brutally honest rejection of Kamala Harris, which is true too.
+And Americans deliver a brutally honest rejection of Kamala Harris, which is true too.

-But I I'll tell you why the media, why do you think the media doesn't hit me when I say and I give my observations on Joe?
+But I'll tell you why the media, why do you think the media doesn't hit me when I say and I give my observations on Joe?

-Because whenever they do a negative story, Sean Hannity is being unfair and he says the president looks weak, all I do is say, okay, let me play all the tapes, and I put them back to back, and I say, You decide.
+Because whenever they do a negative story, Sean Hannity is being unfair and he says the president looks weak, all I do is say, okay, let me play all the tapes and I put them back to back and I say, you decide.

 And what I've concluded is they don't want me playing those tapes regularly.